awsdocs/amazon-eks-user-guide/doc_source/security-iam.md

 ### AWS account root user<a name="security_iam_authentication-rootuser"></a>

   When you create an AWS account, you begin with one sign\-in identity that has complete access to all AWS services and resources in the account\.
 This identity is called the AWS account *root user* and is accessed by signing in with the email address and password that you used to create the account\.
 We strongly recommend that you don't use the root user for your everyday tasks\.
 Safeguard your root user credentials and use them to perform the tasks that only the root user can perform\.
-For the complete list of tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/accounts/latest/reference/root-user-tasks.html) in the *AWS Account Management Reference Guide*\.
+For the complete list of tasks that require you to sign in as the root user, see [Tasks that require root user credentials](https://docs.aws.amazon.com/IAM/latest/UserGuide/root-user-tasks.html) in the *IAM User Guide*\.

 ### IAM users and groups<a name="security_iam_authentication-iamuser"></a>